Chmood/generator-wordpress-themify/README.md

 grunt serve
 ```

-Now you're set up, start coding the magic!
+Now you're all set up, start building a great theme!

-(When using unit-tests, you can also browse to http://127.0.0.1:9001 where tests report will be live-reloaded)
+When using unit-tests, you can also browse to http://127.0.0.1:9001 where tests report will be live-reloaded

 Once you're done, build an optimized production theme :
 (You can set the destination folder in Gruntfile.js)